Mortgage Overpayment Calculator

 Several scenarios where the math indicates a different approach:

 You have higher-interest debt.
-Credit cards at 22%, overdrafts at 35%, personal loans at 9% all return more from paydown than a mortgage at 4.5%.
-Clearing those first produces larger interest savings.
+Credit cards and other consumer debt at high single or double-digit rates return more from paydown than a mortgage at a lower rate.
+Clearing higher-rate debt first usually produces larger interest savings.

 You have no emergency fund.
-Overpaying a mortgage locks up the money in home equity — not accessible without remortgaging if an emergency occurs.
-A small liquid reserve (3-6 months expenses) is typically useful before serious overpayment.
+Overpaying locks money into home equity — not accessible without remortgaging if an emergency occurs.
+A small liquid reserve (covering several months of expenses) is typically useful before serious overpayment.

 The psychological factor